MHuiG/MHuiG/AWESOME-STARS.md

 ## TypeScript

+- [Crossbell-Box/xLog](https://github.com/Crossbell-Box/xLog) - 🪽 An open-source creative community written on the blockchain.
 - [oiov/vmail](https://github.com/oiov/vmail) - 📫 An open source temporary email tool. 只需一个域名部署临时邮箱，支持多域名后缀，密码找回。
 - [josStorer/RWKV-Runner](https://github.com/josStorer/RWKV-Runner) - A RWKV management and startup tool, full automation, only 8MB.
 And provides an interface compatible with the OpenAI API.
 RWKV is a large language model that is fully open source and available for comm
 - [whoiskatrin/sql-translator](https://github.com/whoiskatrin/sql-translator) - SQL Translator is a tool for converting natural language queries into SQL code using artificial intelligence.
 This project is 100% free and open source.